g0t4/ask-openai.nvim/README.md

 }
 ```

-### Using Keychain w/ diff API endpoint
+### Using groq (or another OpenAI compatible endpoint)

 This shows how to override api_url, or keychain service/account name, or both.
+Also, groq is insanely fast and FREE right now!

 ```lua
 {